uchicago-cs/cmsc22000/website/hw/hw1.rst

 that will take one or more commits, and create a new commit with the opposite changes from those commits (effectively undoing those commits)

+On Gradescope, explain what command you used.
+Remember to actually run the command and push your changes!

 Note: You may encounter instructions online on how to “undo” a commit (in the sense of completely removing it from the commit log).
 This is not what we’re asking you to do: you must find a command that